enkidevs/curriculum/javascript/core/types-ii/truthy-falsy-gotchas.md

 ### Null

-Null is also one to beware of as behaves strangely:
+Null is also one to beware of as it behaves strangely:

 ```javascript
 null == false